whichguy/gas_mcp/docs/developer/SCHEMAS_AND_VALIDATION.md

   "properties": {
     "path": {
       "type": "string",
-      "description": "Path to list: empty for all projects, projectId for project files", "pattern": "^[a-zA-Z0-9_/-]*$",
+      "description": "Path to list: empty for all projects, scriptId for project files", "pattern": "^[a-zA-Z0-9_/-]*$",
       "maxLength": 200
     },